cossacklabs/acra/README.md

 - **automation-friendly**: most of Acra's features were built to be easily configured / automated from configuration automation environment.
 - **limited attack surface**: to compromise Acra-powered app, attacker will need to compromise separate compartmented server, AcraServer, more specifically it's key storage, and the database.

+## License

+Acra is licensed as Apache 2 open source software.

+## Availability

+* Acra source builds with Go versions 1.2.2, 1.3, 1.3.3, 1.4, 1.4.3, 1.5, 1.5.4, 1.6, 1.6.4, 1.7, 1.7.5, 1.8.
+* Acra is known to build on: Debian jessie x86_64, Debian jessie i686, CentOS 7(1611) x86_64, CentOS 6.8 i386.
-Acra currently supports PostgreSQL as database backend, MongoDB and MariaDB (and other MySQL flavours) coming quite soon.
-Acra components should build on most modern Linux installations, but was built and test in debian-type Linuxes.
+* Acra currently supports PostgreSQL as database backend, MongoDB and MariaDB (and other MySQL flavours) coming quite soon.

-Acra has writer libraries for Ruby, Python, Go and PHP, but you can easily [generate AcraStruct containers](https://github.com/cossacklabs/acra/wiki/AcraStruct)  with [Themis](https://github.com/cossacklabs/themis) for any other platform you desire.
+* Acra has writer libraries for Ruby, Python, Go and PHP, but you can easily [generate AcraStruct containers](https://github.com/cossacklabs/acra/wiki/AcraStruct)  with [Themis](https://github.com/cossacklabs/themis) for any other platform you desire.

-Acra is available under Apache 2 license.

 ## How Acra works?